Phytosanitary Certificates are now available for international buyers. We ship Internationally and Australia wide including Tasmania and WA.

 Characteristics: Small shrub 2.5 m spread 1.5 m

-Prefers a medium to heavy soil in a warm sunny very moist position, salt tolerant but drought and frost tender.
+Prefers medium to heavy soil in a warm sunny very moist position, salt tolerant.

 Note: A paper by Lyn Craven of the Australian National Herbarium in 2006 argues that the differences between the genera Callistemon and Melaleuca are insufficient to warrant them being retained separately and that they should be combined.
 As Melaleuca has precedence some Australian state herbaria use the name Melaleuca phoenicea.